 The Group companies have been making buildings more energy efficient by installing various types of equipment, including highly efficient heating systems and LED lighting.
-Newly constructed office buildings, especially, are designed with the latest energy-conserving technologies.
-In recognition of these efforts, the Association for Housing Performance Evaluation & Labeling, Japan's leading building assessment association certified Tokyo Garden Terrace Kioicho with the highest rating, five stars, under their Building and Housing Energy-Efficiency Labeling System.
+Newly constructed office buildings are designed with the latest energy-conserving technologies.

-- Prince Hotels and Yokohama Hakkeijima Installed highly efficient heating systems equipped with heat pumps to reduce CO2 emissions
+- Seibu Realty Solutions and Yokohama Hakkeijima installed highly efficient heating systems equipped with heat pumps to reduce CO2 emissions

 Reducing waste from operations

 The Group companies have been carrying out various initiatives for minimizing trash and controlling waste, such as promoting a shift to paperless operations by using information and communications technology (ICT) to reduce waste at offices and workplaces.
-Moreover, Prince Hotels has been taking steps to reduce, process, and recycle food waste at hotels.
+Moreover, Prince Hotels has been taking steps to reduce the use of plastics and to reduce, process, and recycle food waste at hotels.

-- Prince Hotels Cutting food loss by improving purchasing policies, displaying posters to educate staff and guests about leftover food, and reducing meal portions
+- Prince Hotels reduces food loss by reviewing purchasing policies, displaying posters to educate staff and guests about leftover food, and reducing meal portions

-- Prince Hotels Reusing spoiled and leftover food as fertilizer
+- Prince Hotels reuses spoiled and leftover food as fertilizer

-- Seibu Lions Launched SAVE THE EARTH Lions GREEN UP!
-Project in 2020 season, reduce or eliminate plastic products at food stalls within the stadium, and reuse food residue (conversion to biogas)
+- Seibu Lions launched SAVE THE EARTH Lions GREEN UP!
+Project in 2020 season, reducing or eliminating plastic products at food stalls within the stadium, and reuse food residue (conversion to biogas)